When you can work

 Most employers in Bulgaria pay their employees’ salaries directly into their Bulgarian bank accounts on a monthly basis.

-If you already have refugee or humanitarian status, you can open a bank account without a problem.
+If you already have refugee or humanitarian status, you can open a bank account under the terms and the conditions applicable for Bulgarian citizens.
+However, sometimes the applicants may face some difficulties in practice.

 If you are an asylum-seeker and your procedure is still ongoing, whether you can open a bank account depends on whether you have your national passport with you.